Australia–United Arab Emirates relations: Transport links

 Emirates Airlines offers direct services from Dubai to Perth, Adelaide, Sydney, Brisbane and Melbourne.
 Etihad Airways offers direct services from Abu Dhabi to Sydney, Brisbane, Perth and Melbourne.

 Military relations

 Australia openly supports the United Arab Emirates during the Yemeni Civil War, shipping weapons and ammunitions to provide for Yemeni government's forces and the Saudi-led coalition, which led to criticism among public about Australia's involvement, given high civilian casualties.
 An Australian retired general, Mike Hindmarsh, is also hired to command the Emirati troops during the war.

 Trade

 The UAE is identified by Australia as its largest market in the Persian Gulf region.
 As of 2008–09, trade between the UAE and Australia was valued to A$5.5 billion.
 Of this, Australian exports to the UAE were A$3.6 billion, while UAE exports to Australia were A$1.9 billion (including crude petroleum imports worth A$1.7 billion).

+On 17 September 2024, Australia announced that it had reached a deal with the UAE to remove tariffs for approximately 99% of Australian exports in a bid to improve trade ties.